Virginia University of Lynchburg: History

 Virginia University of Lynchburg is the oldest school of higher learning in Lynchburg.
 The school was founded in 1886 and incorporated in 1888 by the Virginia Baptist State Convention as the coeducational "Lynchburg Baptist Seminary".
 Classes were first held in 1890 under the name Virginia Seminary.
-With the offering of a collegiate program in 1900, the name was again changed, to Virginia Theological Seminary and College.
-In 1962, the institution was renamed to the Virginia Seminary and College.
+With the offering of a collegiate program in 1900, the name was again changed, to "Virginia Theological Seminary and College".
+In 1962, the institution was renamed to the "Virginia Seminary and College".
 Finally, in 1996, the school was given its current name.
-The campus includes three historic academic buildings on 6.82 acres: Graham Hall (1917), Humbles Hall (1920–21) and the Mary Jane Cachelin Memorial Science and Library Building (1946).
+The campus includes three historic academic buildings on 6.82 acres: Graham Hall (1917), Humbles Hall (1920–21), and the Mary Jane Cachelin Memorial Science and Library Building (1946).
 These buildings and the Hayes Monument (c.
 1906) comprise a historic district, which was listed on the National Register of Historic Places in 2010.

-Its first President was the Rev. Phillip F. Morris, pastor of the city's Court Street Baptist Church.
+Its first president was Phillip F. Morris, pastor of the city's Court Street Baptist Church.
 Seeking a financial patron, Morris agreed to step down as president rather than yield to the demand of the American Baptist Home Mission Society that he step down from the pulpit to assume full-time leadership of the school.
-Rev. Morris would later serve as President of the National Baptist Convention.
-Rev. Gregory W. Hayes, a graduate of Oberlin College, assumed the full-time position as president in 1891, serving until his death in 1906.
-His wife, Mary Rice Hayes Allen, biracial daughter of a Confederate general and mother of author Carrie Allen McCray, assumed the presidency until replaced by Dr. JRL Diggs in 1908.
+Morris would later serve as president of the National Baptist Convention.
+Gregory W. Hayes, a graduate of Oberlin College, assumed the full-time position as president in 1891, serving until his death in 1906.
+His wife, Mary Rice Hayes Allen, biracial daughter of a Confederate general John R. Jones, and mother of author Carrie Allen McCray, assumed the presidency until succeeded by JRL Diggs in 1908.

-During Hayes' administration, controversy arose between black separatists and accommodationists over the future of the school.
+During Hayes' administration, controversy arose between Black separatists and accommodationists over the future of the school.
 The chief patron wished it to become a pre-collegiate manual training institution.
 Hayes, among the separatists, returned the patronage to retain and strengthen black autonomy and academic integrity.
 This move eventually led to a schism within the National Baptist Convention.

 In July 2010, the school reached an agreement with Liberty University to help VUL students looking for degrees not offered at the school to complete their degrees at Liberty.

+On April 22, 2024, the university's accreditor, TRACS, voted to place the VUL on probation for failing to maintain its accreditation standards.
+Namely, the TRACS board found issue in the financing of VUL, stating the institution failed to meet Title IV regulations, and must provide a full audit of its 2023 financials.
+VUL had until September 1, 2024, to submit its completed 2023 audit, otherwise the TRACS board would have voted on whether to place the school on a second year of probation, which could have resulted in the school losing its accreditation as a university.
+However, as of 2025, the institution has demonstrated compliance with all TRACS standards, with no follow-up reporting required.

-University Presidents
+University presidents

 The following have led Virginia University of Lynchburg since its founding: